adobe-type-tools/afdko/docs/CommandLineHowTo.md

 ```
 open /Users/rroberts/.bash_profile # Mac
 start C:\adobe\FDK\FDKReleaseNotes.txt # Windows
-psautohint -a MyFont.pfa # any system
+otfautohint -a MyFont.pfa # any system
 ```

 The easiest way to get a file path into the command line is to drag its icon from a *Finder/Explorer* window onto the *Terminal/Command Prompt* window.
 When you do this, the absolute path — the complete path from the computer’s root directory — is copied.
 However, a command window always has a “current” directory.
 If the file is in the current directory, then you only need to type the file’s name, as in the third example above.
 To see the absolute path of the current directory, type the following command: